promicsw/flow-expressions/README.md

 Flow Expressions provide a novel mechanism of constructing parsers using a simple fluent syntax.
 Having developed several programming languages and parsers in the past I came up with this idea as an experiment.
-It think it turned out very well, and I find it far more functional and intuitive than say *Parser Combinators* and *PEG*, give it a try!
+It think it turned out very well, and find it far more functional and intuitive than say *Parser Combinators* and *PEG*, give it a try!

 > It actually makes parser construction quite fun as you can achieve a lot with a few lines of code, while the system does all the heavy lifting.
 >